 Our team seamlessly transitioned onboard with no impact to productivity.
-Leveraging our Montreal Solution Centre (MSC), TEKsystems provided a team of six resources to support this engagement.
-We implemented a mixed on-site, off-site solution, with a QA lead and test analysts at the MSC, and a QA lead analyst at the client.
+Leveraging our Montreal Innovation Centre, TEKsystems provided a team of six resources to support this engagement.
+We implemented a mixed on-site, off-site solution, with a QA lead and test analysts at the Montreal Innovation Centre, and a QA lead analyst at the client.
 The team collaborated and beneficially contributed to the client’s QA and testing as an organizational discipline, guiding continual improvement around its QA practices.
 For example, we advised them on gaining more efficient and effective use of JIRA.
 We trained and empowered the client’s internal QA people, sharing our knowledge at the client site.

 Given that the client operated within its established QA environment, TEKsystems worked with the client, adapted and provided guidance on workflow for increased execution efficiency.
 This meant that QA and testing occurred at the end of each sprint as opposed to at the release level.
 TEKsystems supported the client’s effort to migrate away from Waterfall in favor of Agile methodology.